8 Dimensions of Wellness: Our wellness begins by looking at where it isn't

 Definition of Wellness

 Wellness is an active process of becoming aware of and making choices toward a healthy and fulfilling life.
-Wellness is more than being free from illness, it is a dynamic process of change and growth.
+It is more than being free from illness.
+It is a dynamic process of change and growth.

 “…a state of complete physical, mental, and social well-being, and not merely the absence of disease or infirmity.”